galilasmb/book-testing-cin/README.md

 # Step 6: [Configure the menu and page](#menubar)

-# Step 7: Create a new page and adding a youtube and drive video
+# Step 7: Adding a youtube and drive video in your content page or post

 1. Create a .md file and add in Step 5 and 6 configuration.